Subtitle: It’s hard to be an adult in Neverland

 When they get to the castle they find Robin Hood squatting there.
 I don’t know what happened to his family but I guess only Rumpbelle knew he had one.
 He accepts that Neal is who he says he is because no one would say that unless it was true and they go looking for Magic!
 They find it in a hidden cupboard and Neal is able to determine that Emma is in Neverland.

-The Lost Boys catch up with Henry and Not Peter Pan But Totally Peter Pan.
+The Lost Boys catch up with Henry and Not Peter Pan But Totally Peter Pan at the edge of an ominous cliff.
 Not Peter wants to give up but Henry takes the pixie dust from around his neck and jumps off the cliff like the Truest Believer he is.
 They can fly!
 They can fly!

 Instead, things escalate.
 After some absolutely lovely volleys of pure sass Regina and Snow and Hook and Charming are down and out brawling on the deck.
 Emma, almost certainly the one with the least experience steering a pirate ship, is left steering the pirate ship while her shipmates and the storm RAGE.
 Now, all these people are adults so I have an idea: Neverland doesn’t just force kids to never grow up, it has a similar adverse effect on adults.
 Rumple crying over a doll, Regina bringing up unicorn stickers, Snow throwing punches – they are all acting like children.
 Think about the traditional versions of Captain Hook.
 He is easily just as childish as Peter Pan.
 Or more so.
 It’s hard to be an adult in Neverland.
 It’s a choice, a choice I think they have to continuously make while they are there.